PM Johnson calls for EU to embrace compromise with Britain's new proposal

-MANCHESTER, England (Reuters) - British Prime Minister Boris Johnson said he was submitting on Wednesday “constructive and reasonable proposals” to the European Union and that he hoped that Brussels would find room to compromise to secure a deal.
+MANCHESTER, England, Oct 2 (Reuters) - British Prime Minister Boris Johnson said he was submitting on Wednesday “constructive and reasonable proposals” to the European Union and that he hoped that Brussels would find room to compromise to secure a deal.

 “Today in Brussels we are tabling what I believe are constructive and reasonable proposals, which provide a compromise for both sides,” he told his Conservative Party’s annual conference.